corumj/aap-demo/README.md

     aws_secret_access_key = ** <secret key> **
     ```
 3. Employee Subscriptions signed up for and Simple Content Access enabled.
-4. Create an [ansible.cfg](https://docs.ansible.com/ansible/latest/reference_appendices/config.html) file in the root of this repo (or use a global one) with correct tokens to consume Automation Hub content
+4. Create an [ansible.cfg](https://docs.ansible.com/ansible/latest/reference_appendices/config.html) file in the root of this repo (or use a global one) with correct tokens to consume Automation Hub content.
+Follow these instructions to retrieve the [Token](https://access.redhat.com/documentation/en-us/red_hat_ansible_automation_platform/1.0/html/getting_started_with_red_hat_ansible_automation_hub/proc-create-api-token)
     ```ini
     [defaults]
     host_key_checking = False